manuGil/lecture-notes/git-lecture-notes.md

     ```python
     """ This module counts the number of lines in standard input
-    Input: any string from the system's standard input
+    Input: a string from the system's standard input
     """
     ```
 * check status